ddemidov/vexcl/README.md

 oclutil is header-only template library created for ease of C++ based OpenCL development.
 Vector arithmetic and multidevice computation is supported.
-See Doxygen-generated documentation ad http://ddemidov.github.com/oclutil.
+See Doxygen-generated documentation at http://ddemidov.github.com/oclutil.

 Selection of compute devices
 ----------------------------